dwaq/Hue-Remote/README.md

 Board: NodeMCU 1.0 (ESP-12E Module)

-To set it up for your wifi, rename `wifi-example.h` to `wifi.h` and fill in your SSID and password.
+To communicate with your device, rename `credentials-example.h` to `credentials.h` and fill in your WiFi SSID and password and Philips Hue API Key and IP address.

 Need to install some libraries from Arduino Library Manager and other sources.